ssokolow/rust-cli-boilerplate/README.md

   (Things like "If you can find a way to not need path manipulation beyond 'pass this opaque token around', then you can eliminate entire classes of bugs")
+* At least *list* a snip of example code for something like RustyLine as the suggested way to do simple user prompting.
 * Gather my custom clap validators into a crate, add some more, and have this depend on it:
   * Self-Contained data: